OneDuckyBoy/awesome-CrewAI-projects/README.md

 - 🔥 Explore apps that combine LLMs from OpenAI, Anthropic, Gemini, and open-source alternatives with RAG and AI Agents.

 ## ❓ What are my next projects?

+✅ Marketing Crew - main project - makes posts for all major social medias - [Facebook](https://www.facebook.com/), [Instagram](https://www.instagram.com/), [x.com](https://x.com/) and [Threads](https://www.threads.net/) and email marketing and email newsletters for given company or person

 ✅ Test crew, that will make amazing tests on whatever topic you give it

 ✅ Health and Fittness planner agent

-✅ Marketing Crew -  makes posts for all major social medias - [Facebook](https://www.facebook.com/), [Instagram](https://www.instagram.com/), [x.com](https://x.com/) and [Threads](https://www.threads.net/) and email marketing and email newsletters for given company or person

 ✅  Movie and TV Series Recommendation crew